canfang-feng/nlp-pipeline/README.md

-# SMS SPAM detection using NLP pipeline
+# Youtube SPAM comments detection using NLP pipeline
 Spam is unsolicited and unwanted messages sent electronically whose content may be malicious.
 The danger could be: exposure of pravicy, a fraud, or a virus,etc. It is a major problem for email and mobine phone users, and it is a growing problem for social media users like Youtube users.
 We need a solution to detect spam comments.
 The goal of this project is to build a model that can detect spam comments in Youtube.
 The dataset is from [kaggle datasets: Youtube SPAM Classified-comments](https://www.kaggle.com/datasets/goneee/youtube-spam-classifiedcomments?select=Youtube03-LMFAO.csv).
 It contains 5 csv files with a total of 1956 Youtube messages and is already labeled.
 The model is built using a NLP pipeline.

 ## Dependencies